10up/safe-redirect-manager/readme.txt

 Safe Redirect Manager includes a number of actions and filters developers can make use of.
 These are documented on the [Safe Redirect Manager developer documentation](http://10up.github.io/safe-redirect-manager/) micro-site.

+== Frequently Asked Questions ==

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the Safe Redirect Manager plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/3fab514f-46ce-4b71-ab53-450228f73bde).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. List of Redirect rules under Tools > Safe Redirect Manager